-Localization (l10n) is the process of culturally adapting products or services to make them speak the same language as the potential customer in the target market.
-It is an important endeavor for any business seeking international growth by going global, but its impact often comes to light only when it is done badly.
+Localization (l10n) is the process of culturally adapting products or services to make them speak the language of a potential customer in a target market.
+It is an important endeavor for any business seeking international growth, but its impact often comes to light only when it is done badly.

 Language or country-specific localization – what is the difference?

 Localization ensures that a product or service aligns with a regional or language market in that it goes beyond mere translation.
 Factors, such as local or regional culture, social background, and accessibility for specific target audiences play a crucial role in its success.
 For this reason, localization may aim for different output results depending on the target market.

 For example, it does not have to be confined to geographic markets.
 Businesses may localize for ethnic groups within their native country, especially as multilingual populations increase globally.
 Likewise, it can result in different localized versions addressing different regions in the same foreign-language market.

 When it comes to big markets, localization for the languages mostly spoken in that market can help your success.
 It is important to note that different locales have different versions of the same language.
 For example, the Spanish spoken in Mexico differs from the Spanish in Argentina.
 Localization factors this in.

 Localization does take the multi-cultural aspect of the globalized world into account.
 It is not so much bound by limitations that arise from specific countries.
 It is much more focused on accessibility and comprehensibility for the target audience in order to create trust with that potential consumer base while maintaining a positive reputation for the provider of a product or service.